Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Also, you wouldn't want to make too much coffee using this method.
 There could be some glue, bleach, or other chemicals used to produce the paper towels.

-In addition, the result will be acidic coffee with a chemical aftertaste.
+Additionally, the result will be an acidic coffee with a chemical aftertaste.

 When you're finished with your coffee, toss your DIY coffee filter and add coffee filters to your grocery list.